fastify/fastify-postgres/README.md

 connect: the function to get a connection from the pool
 pool: the pool instance
 Client: a clinet constructor for a single query
+query: an utility to perform a query without a transaction
 ```

 Example: